Here we share our ledger stone fireplace guide including what it is, its benefits, the different colors, and how to install this kind of fireplace.

 What Is Ledger Stone for Fireplaces?

-Ledger stone, also known as stacked stone, is a natural stone commonly used for walls and borders and popular for fireplaces.
+Room with white sofas, coffee table, lamp, television, fireplace, and ceiling lightsLedger stone, also known as stacked stone, is a natural stone commonly used for walls and borders and popular for fireplaces.
 Different kinds of rectangular natural stone stripes are placed and arranged on a mesh, forming a veneer that will be installed on the walls.

 These materials are then all blended in a mold created from the contours and shapes of real stones.
-During the manufacturing process, these molds are vibrated and the final product is integrated with the color that will dominate the veneer.
+During the manufacturing process, these molds are vibrated, and the final product is integrated with the color that will dominate the veneer.

-When it comes to installation, ledger stones are easy to install, especially for homeowners who want to DIY the fireplace on their own.
+When it comes to installation, ledger panels are easy to install, especially for homeowners who want to DIY the fireplace on their own.
 The pre-arranged stone panels can be affixed together because they can interlock with each other.

 Benefits of Using Stone Ledger Panels for the Fireplace

-Ledger stones and panels can be an incredible investment for your home because of the advantages they can offer.
-Here’s a few of the benefits.
+Patio with wood beadboard ceiling, folding glass patio doors and sofaLedger stones and panels can be an incredible investment for your home because of the advantages they can offer.
+Here are a few of the benefits.

-• Easy to install: Since the panels usually come with an interlocking system, you won’t need a professional just to install them on the fireplace.
-DIY-friendly, the panels are also lightweight and you can do the installation on your own.
+Easy to install: Since the panels usually come with an interlocking system, you won’t need a professional just to install them on the fireplace.
+DIY-friendly, the panels are also lightweight, and you can do the installation on your own.

-This also means that the delivery of the materials won’t be an issue too.
+This also means that the delivery of the materials won’t be an issue either.
 And since it is structured in a way that the stones are pre-arranged on a mesh, you get a pre-made masonry veneer that can make it infinitely easier compared to stacking the stones one by one.

-• Fade-resistant: A ledger stone fireplace is meant to last for a long time and won’t fade as the years go by.
+•Fade-resistant: This installation is meant to last for a long time and won’t fade as the years go by.
 Once you install it in your home, you can be sure that it won’t lose its luster and extravagance.

 A ledger stone or stacked stone tile system is pretty much maintenance free and is both texturally and visually interesting. – interior designer, Savannah Phillips.